 Q: Does SASS improve performance?

 A: Using SASS allows you to have more control over the CSS classes that are compiled on the build.
-This reduces the unused CSS code that results in improving performance.
+This reduces the unused CSS code which results in improving performance.

 Q: Can you mix CSS and SCSS?